-XII.
+XIII.
 Miscellaneous

-Upon arrival on campus, the new graduate student should contact the associate sociology director of The Sanford School.
-In addition, the graduate programs coordinator will provide a packet containing a copy of this manual and other relevant material.
+Upon arrival on campus, the new graduate student should contact the associate sociology director of SSFD.
+In addition, graduate students will be provided electronic copies and/or links of this manual and other relevant material.
 Normally, the associate sociology director or sociology graduate director will have an orientation meeting for new graduate students during the week before classes begin.